At $9,500, Would You Pony Up For This 1978 Ford Mustang II Restomod?

 Legend has it that when introduced in April of 1964, the original Ford Mustang proved so popular and desirable that some buyers were camping out in the cars on their transporters upon arrival at the dealership lest someone else swoop in and grab it from under them.

 When the first clean sheet redesign of the Mustang arrived at dealers a decade later, it proved almost as well received by buyers as the first edition, racking up sales nearly as high in its debut model year and nearly three times that of the large but obviously not in charge 1973 model.
-Over its four-year model run (1974—1977), the newly anointed Mustang II would prove wildly popular, selling over one million cars before being retired for the next major redesign, the Foxbody Mustang.
+Over its five-year model run (1974—1978), the newly anointed Mustang II would prove wildly popular, selling over one million cars before being retired for the next major redesign, the Foxbody Mustang.

 So, if it was almost as popular as the original, which itself almost single-handedly created the car fan club pastiche, why did the Mustang II get so vilified over time?
 After all, it was with the II that Ford returned the Mustang to its original size like it was Alice through the looking glass.
 For the first time, Ford also imbued the model with both rack and pinion steering and a handsome and practical hatchback body.
 To top it off, the model’s development was driven by the same executive who led the push on the original car, Lee Iacocca, ensuring that its vision remained true.